bitfixer/bf-romulator/README.md

 ## Default Switch Settings

 The ROMulator supports up to 16 memory maps.
-Only 4 are populated by default, but you can add any maps you want via the programming interface.
+The default memory maps shipped with the ROMulator are currently mostly related to the Commodore PET, but you can add any maps you want via the programming interface.
+Over time more configurations for common 6502 computers will be added.
 The default switch settings are as follows:

 |Set Index  |Setting                                        |Switch 1   |Switch 2   |Switch 3   |Switch 4   |